Paterno’s at the Park: Delicious Italian Food in Charleston

 Paterno’s at the Park, a sophisticated eatery, has menu choices that the whole family will enjoy.
 Prices are reasonable and the service, noteworthy.
 Their decor was charming and interesting, with a relaxed atmosphere.
 Not to mention the incredible smells wafting from the open kitchen concept.
 I immediately felt welcome upon entering Paterno’s doors.

 I took my parents to Paterno’s to celebrate my moms 69th birthday.
 My brother (Jay), his daughter (Mallory), and her friend joined us for the occasion.
-We were greeted by our waitress and given a run down of the night’s specialities.
-Paterno’s complimentary bread was brought over for us to nibble on while we browsed the menu.
-While this is a primarily Italian restaurant, the menu also features a wide array of seafood and steak as well.
+We were greeted by our waitress and given a rundown of the nightly specialties.
+Complimentary bread was brought over for us to nibble on while we browsed the menu.
+While Paterno’s at the Park is a primarily Italian restaurant, the menu also features a wide array of seafood and steak as well.

 Yummy Starter Bites